Llyme/csv-to-sql/README.md

 # How to Use
 1. Put all of the CSV files in `input` folder.
+2. a.
+Create the folder if it's not there.
-2. Start the node package (via command prompt or the `test.bat`.)
+3. Start the node package (via command prompt or the `test.bat`.)
-3. An `output` folder will be created with the converted files.
+4. An `output` folder will be created with the converted files.